Home → Special Programs For Laid-off Workers

 In addition to regular unemployment benefits, you may be eligible for other programs for laid off workers.
 Please click on any of the menus below for more information.

 Trade Assistance Programs (TAA, ATAA, and TRA)

 Trade Adjustment Assistance (TAA) and Alternative Trade Adjustment Assistance (ATAA), and Trade Readjustment Allowances (TRA) help trade-affected workers who have lost their jobs as a result of increased imports or shifts in production out of the United States.
 Eligibility is determined by the U.S. Department of Labor.

 Certified workers may be eligible to receive job search assistance, training, relocation allowances, additional weeks of unemployment benefits and a tax credit on health insurance premiums.
 ATAA provides eligible workers over 50 with a wage subsidy if they find new employment within 26 weeks of their separation and their new job has lower wages than their old job.

 If you think you may be eligible for Trade Assistance, please contact the CareerCenter at 1-888-457-8883 or TTY: Maine relay 711 for more information.

-The Dislocated Worker Benefit program gives extra weeks of unemployment benefits to unemployed workers in agency approved training programs.
-After someone uses up all of their regular unemployment benefits and any extended benefits, the DWB program may provide up to 26 more weeks of benefits to help finish a training program.
-Workers in an agency approved training program do not have to look for work as long as they are attending school.
+The Dislocated Worker Benefit program (DWB) gives extra weeks of unemployment benefits to unemployed workers in "approved" training programs.
+After a worker uses up all of his or her regular unemployment benefits and any extended benefits, the DWB program may provide up to 26 more weeks of benefits to help finish a training program.
+Workers in an approved training program do not have to look for work as long as they are attending school.